JavaTMP/JavaTMP/JavaTMP-SpringBoot-Modules/spring-boot-security/readme.md

   [spring-boot-security-web-config/src/main/java/com/javatmp/demo/AnotherWayOfConfig.java](spring-boot-security-web-config/src/main/java/com/javatmp/demo/AnotherWayOfConfig.java)
 - Overriding the AuthenticationProvider implementation by creating a custom authentication provider as in module [spring-boot-security-web-config-custom](spring-boot-security-web-config-custom)
 - Using multiple configuration classes in your project as in module [spring-boot-security-web-config-multiple](spring-boot-security-web-config-multiple)

+## Managing users
+- `UserDetails` which describes the user for Spring Security.
+- `GrantedAuthority` which allows us to define actions that the user can execute.
+- `UserDetailsManager` which extends the `UserDetailsService` contract.
+  Beyond the inherited behavior, it also describes actions like creating a user and modifying or deleting a user’s password.

+### Implementing authentication in Spring Security
+- The `UserDetailsService` is only responsible for retrieving the user by username.
+This action is the only one needed by the framework to complete authentication.
+- The `UserDetailsManager` adds behavior that refers to adding, modifying, or deleting the user, which is a required functionality in most applications.
+- the actions granted for a user are called authorities.
+To describe the authorities in Spring Security, you use the `GrantedAuthority` interface.
+- The `SimpleGrantedAuthority` class offers a way to create immutable instances of the type `GrantedAuthority`.
+- You could quickly obtain an instance representing your user with the `org.springframework.security.core.userdetails.User` builder class.
+- We might implement the `UserDetailsService` to load the user from a database, an external system, a vault, and so on.
+-